 “In my 15 years of doing this, no tourist has ever asked me to do a war tour.
 Only veterans or professors.
 Why do you want to do the tour?”
 Continue reading Kon Tum War Tour

 When five-month old Kobe arrived at the Tat Kuang Si Bear Rescue Centre, he was traumatised.
 His mother had been shot and killed by hunters.
 Kobe had been caught, noosed, bound tightly by all four legs, tied to a length of bamboo and carried through the jungle.
-He endured being carried around this way for three days as Forest Rangers pursued the hunters.
 Continue reading Free the Bears Laos

 A photoessay of The Gibbon Experience in Laos, a once in a lifetime 3-day, 2-night zip lining adventure and environmental protection program in the Nam Kan National Protected Area.
 Continue reading The Gibbon Experience in Laos

 Browse a menu in Luang Prabang, Laos and there’s a good chance you’ll see kaipen.
 The main ingredient of this delicious snack is almost unbelievable.
 Kaipen – also spelled khaiphaen or khai pene – is made from river weed harvested from the Mekong and other rivers in northern Laos.
 Continue reading Portraits of Northern Laos: Kaipen – Lao crispy river weed